neuromorphs/BrainDishSiMulator/data/README.md

-# Drop the data here
+# Drop the data here, or the article data in ./article_data